Charleston's Shelby Rogers to make WTA return at Volvo Car Open

-Rogers, a Charleston native, has received a wild card into the main draw of this year’s Volvo Car Open.
+Rogers, a Charleston native, has received a wild card into the main draw of this year’s Volvo Car Open on Daniel Island set for March 30-April 7.

-It will be Rogers first WTA tournament even since injuring her knee at the BNP Paribas Open in March 2018.
+It will be Rogers' first WTA tournament since injuring her knee at the BNP Paribas Open in March 2018.

 “I am beyond excited for the opportunity to compete again at the Volvo Car Open this April,” said Rogers, who missed last year’s event.
-“Charleston is where it all began for me, so it is extra special to start my comeback here with the support and encouragement of my hometown, friends, and family.
-A big thank you to Bob Moran and Eleanor Adams for a wild card and the chance to make more memories at my favorite WTA event.”
+“Charleston is where it all began for me, so it is extra special to start my comeback here with the support and encouragement of my hometown, friends, and family."

-The week long event will take place on Daniel Island from Mar.
-30-April 7

-Rogers grew up in Charleston, where she trained at the Family Circle Tennis Center and participated in the ball crew program for the Volvo Car Open.
-A now infamous photo features a seven-year-old Rogers handing 2001 Charleston champion Jennifer Capriati her winning flowers as part of her official ball crew duties.
+Rogers grew up in Charleston, where she trained at the Family Circle Tennis Center and participated in the ball crew program for the Volvo Car Open (formerly the Family Circle Cup).

-“It’s heartbreaking to see an athlete sustain an injury that takes them out of their beloved sport,” said Adams, the Volvo Car Open Tournament Manager.
+“It’s heartbreaking to see an athlete sustain an injury that takes them out of their beloved sport,” said Eleanor Adams, the Volvo Car Open tournament manager.
 “Shelby has earned her wild card through hard work during recovery, all the while with a winning attitude.
 We can’t wait to see her back playing on her home courts.”

 In 2010, Rogers made her debut in the Volvo Car Open tournament when she competed in its qualifying rounds.
 During the 2017 tournament, she reached the quarterfinals, defeating the No. 1 seed and playing in four thrilling matches, three of which were decided in three sets.